 The Freeman Stage has become Freeman Arts Pavilion, signaling the next chapter in our evolution, and has adopted a new brand consistent with our vision for the future.
 Given the success of the pod concept last year, we decided to utilize a phased approach on our new property, given the current public health environment caused by the pandemic.
 The new site will feature a graded lawn with stunning views.

-Although the new physical structure of the Freeman Arts Pavilion is still several years away, we have established a multi-phase plan that will allow us to expand our seating capacity in 2021, while still maintaining public safety protocols due to the pandemic.
-The newly purchased parcel of land adjacent to the prior Stage area will provide ample space for roughly 3,000 patrons.
+Although the new physical structure of the Freeman Arts Pavilion is still several years away, we have established a multi-phase plan that will allow us to expand our seating capacity in 2021.
+The parcel of land adjacent to the prior Stage area will provide ample space for more than 3,000 patrons.

 After the completion of the 2022 performance season, we began the next steps for Freeman Arts Pavilion.
 We are proud to share the construction of the first two permanent structures will begin in early 2023.
 These structures include a new Box Office — offering more opportunities for guests to interact with our team through information needs, ticket purchasing, and more — as well as a new entrance that will offer even more convenience for guests arriving for performances.
 With the construction of the new entry, we will install a new sidewalk along Lakeview Drive for patrons walking toward the entrance from the western side of the venue.
 The sidewalk will also include additional lighting.